ztfo/luispalomares.com/README.md

 ## Future Work

 The next steps for this project include enhancing the interactivity of the components, refining the styling, and adding more advanced features.
 The project will continue to evolve as new Vue 3 features and best practices are explored.

+---

+This README was generated with the help of [GitHub Copilot](https://copilot.github.com).